gaumo62/BooleanAlgebraSolver/README.md

 This project is done by the students of IIT Kharagpur.

 Team Members:
-Gaurang Mohta
+Gaurang Mohta,
-Sohan Kumar Parida
+Sohan Kumar Parida,
-Shreyash Bapodia
+Shreyash Bapodia,
-Divyansh Singh
+Divyansh Singh,
-Rahul Agrawal
+Rahul Agrawal,
 Rhitvik Sinha

 Our term project is a software package for Boolean Algebra and Digital Electronics enthusiasts which will help then solve simple to complex problems instantly.
 Our software has features which include: